nus-cs2113-AY2122S2/ip/docs/README.md

 Users may find tasks based on keywords.
 - `>>> find search terms`

-Note that multiple words are allowed!
+Note that multiple words are allowed and that the case does not matter.
+The program will search for tasks per word.

 Examples:
 - `>>> find book`